JianXinyu/ENGI-4892-Data-Structure-and-Algorithms/Assignment/A1_LinkedList/README.md

 |      `T& operator*()`      |  Dereference operator   | `*i`  |
 |  `iterator& operator++()`  | Pre-increment operator  | `++i` |
 | `iterator operator++(int)` | Post-increment operator | `i++` |

+struct: a relic from the C, is essentially a class in which the members default to **public**.
+Commonly used to signify a type that contains mostly data that are accessed directly, rather than through methods.

+we don't have to implement rule of 3 in the node, we can do it by using unique_ptr for next_

+.
+So next_ field owns the next code. when this node is deleted, the next node is deleted. same with the head_.

+Why can't have next_ and prev_ both unique_ptr? because they'll try to own the same node.